Tim Michaelis

 Education

-Ph.D., Applied Social Psychology, North Carolina State University
+Ph.D., Applied Social Psychology, NC State University

 Biography